 The Piraeus Archaeological Museum operates in a modern building in Xarilaou Trikoupi Street 31, founded in 1966 and inaugurated in 1981.
-It consists from a two-storey showroom with warehouse and laboratories in the basement.
-There is a building connection to the oldest museum (built in 1935 and declared as preservable)
+It consists of a two-store showroom with warehouse and laboratories located in the basement.
+There is a building connection to the oldest museum (built in 1935 and declared as under preservation)

-The old museum has an entrance from Filellinon street and used today as a repository of sculptures.
-The Museum building is constructing on the north side of the archaeological site that surrounds the Zea theatre and the area around the theatre is used as the storage countryside of ancient architectural, funerary inscriptions, etc.
+The old museum has its entrance from Filellinon street and used today as a repository of sculptures.
+The Museum building is constructed on the north side of the archaeological site that surrounds the Zea theatre and the area around the theatre is used as the storage countryside of ancient architectural, funerary inscriptions, etc.

-The transport and display at the Piraeus Archeological museum of fine art bronze statues, discovered in Piraeus in 1959 and remained until 1983 in Athens, for technical reasons ( “Kourou” or Apollon, Athena, Artemis, etc.) has given prestigious artistic interest.
+The transport and display at the Piraeus Archaeological museum of fine art bronze statues, discovered in Piraeus in 1959 and remained in Athens until 1983, for technical reasons ( “Kourou” or Apollon, Athena, Artemis, etc.) has given prestigious artistic interest.

-Also at the Museum displayed artifacts primarily sculpture, found in Piraeus and the region of Attica Coast.
+Also at the Museum artefacts are displayed, primarily sculpture, found in Piraeus and the region of Attica Coast.
 The exhibits are representative of the history, the prosperity and decline of the ancient city and the composition of its population.

-In the museum lobby (1st floor) displayed number of objects associated with life and the main functions of the harbor (military and commercial).
-In Room 1 (1st floor) exhibited findings from excavations in recent years from the Attica coast area and the Argosaronic islands covering a wide cycle from the Mycenaean (sacred figurines from peak of Cythera, sacred offerings of Methanon) to the Hellenistic period and a rich collection of Geometric and Archaic pottery
+In the museum lobby (1st floor) number of objects are displayed which are associated with life and the main functions of the harbour (military and commercial).
+In Room 1 (1st floor) findings from excavations in recent years from the Attica coast area and the Argosaronic islands covering a wide cycle from the Mycenaean (sacred figurines from peak of Cythera, sacred offerings of Methanon) to the Hellenistic period and a rich collection of Geometric and Archaic pottery are being exhibited

-In galleries 2.3 (1st floor) exhibited bronze statues found in Piraeus in 1959 and is the most important exhibits of the museum: the Archaic “Kouros” - Apollo (project of the 6th century BC), Athena, project likely of Kifisodotou the sculptor (4th century BC), the two statues of Artemis (4th century BC) and the bronze-tragic mask.
+In galleries 2.3 (1st floor) there is an exhibition of bronze statues found in Piraeus in 1959 and are the most important exhibits of the museum: the Archaic “Kouros” - Apollo (project of the 6th century BC), Athena, project likely of Kifisodotou the sculptor (4th century BC), the two statues of Artemis (4th century BC) and the bronze-tragic mask.

-In gallery 4 (1st floor) presented a representation of a typical sanctuary of the classical era, the chapel with the statue of Kyvelis from Mosxato, surrounded by a series of votive sculptures from various sanctuaries in Piraeus
+In gallery 4 (1st floor) there is an exhibition of a representation of a typical sanctuary of the classical era, the chapel with the statue of Kyvelis from Mosxato, surrounded by a series of votive sculptures from various sanctuaries in Piraeus

-In gallery 5 (1st floor) exhibited an important collection of marble tomb of the 5th and 4th BC century, indicative of the path from classical to postclassical perception of anaglyph.
-Two unique burial monuments for the oversized Pancharous column and the Mausoleum of an emigrant from Istria, found in Kallithea, which is completed renovated.
-Also in the same gallery is displayed the giant lion from Mosxato
+In gallery 5 (1st floor) there is an exhibition of an important collection of marble tomb of the 5th and 4th BC century, indicative of the path from classical to postclassical perception of anaglyph.
+Two unique burial monuments for the oversized Pancharous column and the Mausoleum of an emigrant from Istria, found in Kallithea, which is completely renovated.
+Also displayed in the same gallery is the giant lion from Mosxato

-In galleries 7 and 8 (ground floor) presented a number of decorative neoattikon anaglyphs, destined for export to Rome and was the cargo of a ship that had sunk in the port of Piraeus
+In galleries 7 and 8 (ground floor) there is an exhibition of a number of decorative neoattikon anaglyphs, destined for export to Rome that was the cargo of a ship that had sunk in the port of Piraeus

-Finally in room 9 (Hellenistic and Roman art), also on the ground floor, an overview of ancient art from the classical end of the end of the Roman era is attempted, with a weak though – based on the city decay - the presence of Hellenistic and Roman sculpture, the colossal statue of Emperor Andrianou stands out.
+Finally in room 9 (Hellenistic and Roman art) and also on the ground floor, an overview of ancient art from the period of the decline of classical era to about the end of the Roman era, with a minor – based on the city decay - presence of Hellenistic and Roman sculptures, whilst the colossal statue of Emperor Andrianou stands out.